Hair Glam Pop Metal

 The first wave of Glam (1981 – 1984)

-The band hit the scene and later that year released their debut album ‘Too Fast For Love’.
-Aside from a fresh melodic sound, the band sported an outrageous look with full make-up and outfits.
+The band hit the scene and later that year released their debut album, ‘Too Fast For Love’.
+Aside from a fresh melodic sound, the band sported an outrageous look, complete with full makeup and outfits.

 At the same time, on the east coast of the US, another band had been touring the club scene for a while and were ready to record their first proper album.
 Their sound was heavy, their look as outrageous as Mötley Crüe’s.
 Their name: Twisted Sister.